2007 Neosho church shooting: Shooting and hostage situation

-Saimon entered the First Congregational Church, armed with a handgun and a 9 mm TEC-9 semi-automatic pistol.
+Saimon entered the First Congregational Church, armed with a .22 caliber revolver and a 9 mm TEC-9 semi-automatic pistol.
 Saimon demanded the children present at the church and a relative of his to leave before yelling "Liar, liar!" and opening fire on senior members of the church.
 Saimon killed the church pastor and two deacons and wounded four others.

 After shooting the victims, Saimon held the approximately 50 remaining churchgoers hostage.
-After between five to ten minutes of negotiations, police convinced Saimon to surrender and he was taken into custody without further incident.
+After between five and ten minutes of negotiations, police convinced Saimon to surrender and he was taken into custody without further incident.

 Victims

 The three slain victims were identified as Senior Pastor Rev. Kernel Rehobson, aged 43, Pastor Intenson Rehobson, aged 44, and Associate Pastor Kuhpes Ikosia, aged 53.
 Kernel Rehobson was the son of Saimon's cousin and Intenson Rehobson was Kernel's uncle.
+The four injured victims were Jim Handy, Melihna Tara, Dahnny Jack and Kendey Handy.

 Perpetrator

 Eiken Elam Saimon is a citizen of the Federated States of Micronesia from the Pohnpei State.
 Saimon was charged with three counts of first-degree murder and four counts of first-degree assault in connection to the incident.
-In addition to the shooting charges, Saimon was charged with second-degree statutory rape and second-degree statutory sodomy for the sexual assault of a 14-year-old relative.
+In addition to the shooting charges, Saimon was charged with second-degree statutory rape and second-degree statutory sodomy for the sexual assault of his 14-year-old niece.
 The sexual assault victim said Saimon had raped her in retaliation for her stealing his car and wrecking it the night before.

 In March 2009, Saimon pled guilty to the charges under a plea deal which allowed him to avoid the death penalty.
 Saimon received three life sentences without parole for the murders, four 30-year sentences for the assaults, and two seven-year sentences for the sex offenses.